therealmuffin/dynaudio-connect-api/README.md

 All command and feedback messages have the following structure:

 <pre>
-0xFF 0x55 0x'payload size' [payload of PS bytes] 0x'checksum'
+0xFF 0x55 0x'payload size (PS)' [payload of PS bytes] 0x'checksum'
 </pre>

 ## 2. Control

 The API allows for control of the volume level and the functions mute, input, and power.
-The payload size has a length of 5 bytes.
+The payload size (PS) has a length of 5 bytes.

 Most commands carry a status value (SV).
 This value carries current zone (Z) and input (I) information.
 This byte is calculated as follows: 0x'I'*16+0x'Z'.